Welcome to the DLI-Washington Office

 To learn more about the Defense Language Proficiency Test click here.

 DLI-Washington only provides language training for students who have been assigned by their respective Service or Agency.
 Requests for training are not directly accepted from units or individuals; the request must go through DLIFLC channels and the Scheduling Division in Monterey which determines how and where the requirement can best be satisfied.

 Incoming students should contact DLI-Washington immediately upon receipt of orders or a training schedule for further information regarding the location of training.

 In addition, non-Defense Attaché Service students should call DLI-Washington no later than two weeks prior to their start date to schedule academic in-processing.
 Students with assignments/orders to DLI-Washington should fill a Student Questionnaire immediately upon receipt of orders and return to DLI-Washington via fax 703-692-1056 or email.

 Although the Student Questionnaire provides a Spouse training interest block, there is no guarantee of spouse language training.
 Students who express an interest for spouse training need to contact their respective service quota manager and complete the spouse training request form.
+Effective August 18 2017, all language training requests for spouses are for full time training only.
 The form must be sent back to DLI-W no later than 45 days from the beginning of language training via e-mail.

 Students will need to in-process both at DLI-Washington and their respective Service unit or Agency.
 Students need to complete all in-processing and housing arrangements prior to the class start date.
 For more information please download and consult our student handbook.